KAI.AI Calendar

 What's Next?

-Although KAI.AI has rebranded into Reality.AI and the company has moved on to different projects, the future of this project could be explored more through expanding AI actions.
+Although KAI.AI has rebranded into Reality.AI and the company has moved on to different projects, the future of this project could be explored more through expanding AI actions, and additional usability testing should be done to validate our design decisions.
 Actions such as AI calendar suggestions and generating weekly summaries would deepen the value of the AI beyond simple commands.

 Thank you for reading!